Kronos hack will likely affect how employers issue paychecks and track hours

 Human resources management company Ultimate Kronos Group (known as Kronos) said it suffered a ransomware attack that may keep its systems offline for weeks.

-Companies that rely on the software are working to find backup plans to ensure their employees are paid — including issuing paper checks, some for the first time in years.
+To ensure employees are paid, companies that rely on the software are working to find backup plans — including issuing paper checks, some for the first time in years.

-According to a spokesperson for UKG, the ransomware has only affected customers that used a particular product called the Kronos Private Cloud.
+According to a spokesperson for Kronos, the ransomware attack has affected only customers that use a particular product called the Kronos Private Cloud.

 "We took immediate action to investigate and mitigate the issue, have alerted our affected customers and informed the authorities, and are working with leading cybersecurity experts.
 We recognize the seriousness of the issue and have mobilized all available resources to support our customers and are working diligently to restore the affected services," the spokesperson said in a statement to NPR.